NeifyT/CryptoClustering/README.md

 Crypto_Clustering.ipynb
 ```

-The outputs for all cells in the notebook have been cleared.
-The notebook cells should be run from top to bottom.
-Outputs will closely resemble those displayed in the original starter code file.
+The outputs for all cells in the notebook have been saved specifically to retain the best ‘k’ analysis.
+The notebook cells could be run from top to bottom.
+Outputs will closely resemble those displayed in the original starter code file, but may vary slightly.

-I have a mind to add additional cells with math showing a method of automating the decision for the best K-Means number of clusters, based on the elbow method but without needing an expert to read a plot.
+I decided to add an additional function with logic that could be used to  automate the decision for the best K-Means number of clusters, based on the elbow method but without needing an expert to read a plot.

 ## Data Analysis Answers